ybyalik/receipt-generator/replit.md

 - ✅ **API routes** with role-based access control
 - ✅ Pricing page with free and premium tiers
 - ✅ Firebase authentication (optional - requires setup)
+- ✅ **Professional UI/UX**:
+  - Toast notification system for all user feedback (success/error/warning/info)
+  - User dropdown panel with admin link (admins only), My Templates, and sign out
+  - Modal confirmation dialogs for destructive actions
+  - Cursor pointer on all clickable elements
+  - No system alert() or confirm() popups - all replaced with professional components

 ## Setup Instructions